gersonfaneto/Home/README.md

 ## TODOs

+- [ ] Check for bugs and improvements...
+- [ ] Improve the `README` and the overall documentation...
-- [ ] Fix `JARVIS.sh` - Packages are failing to install.
+- [x] Fix `JARVIS.sh` - Packages are failing to install.
 No idea why 🫠.

 ## License